Elementor provides an easy way to animate the entrance of sections or specific elements when they enter the viewport while scrolling a page.

 Go to Control Panel > Ease of Access Center > Make the computer easier to see > Turn off all unnecessary animations (when possible)

-Go to System Preferences > Accessibility > Display uncheck the option Reduce motion
+Go to System Preferences > Accessibility > Display and uncheck the option Reduce motion

-On the other hand I have to say its quite commendable that Elementor respects this system-wide option as its evident that some people, be it by choice or health reasons, prefer to have animations disabled.
+I have to say it’s quite commendable that Elementor respects this system-wide setting as it’s evident that some people, be it by preference or health reasons, prefer to have animations disabled.

 A little alert within the Motion Effects settings warning of this behavior is however something worth considering for the Elementor team.
-That would go a long way in saving some web developers some precious time as it’s evident that this is the most likely cause for most issues of this nature.
+That would go a long way in saving some web developers some precious time, as this may be the most likely cause of most issues of this nature.